“Being optimistic in difficult times takes courage. We will help find your ‘brave’.”

 - Transgender Children, Adolescents, and Families

 I have been a Clinical Child and Adolescent Psychologist for over 20 years.

-I started as a School Psychologist in 1993, and then returned to school to receive my doctoral degree in Clinical Psychology in 1997, specializing in Child and Adolescent work.
-After an accredited two-year Clinical Child and Adolescent Psychology Internship and Fellowship, I worked in a hospital setting in St. Cloud, Minnesota for a number of years.
+I started my work with children and families as a School Psychologist in 1993.
+I returned to school to receive my doctoral degree in Clinical Psychology in 1997, specializing in Child and Adolescent work.
+After an accredited two-year Clinical Child and Adolescent Psychology Internship and Fellowship at Children’s Mercy Hospital in Kansas City, I worked as a Child Psychologist in a hospital setting in St. Cloud, Minnesota for a number of years.